 When kids get dysregulated, they need us, their parents, to help them calm down.
 You're the role model.
 If you can keep your own emotions regulated, your

 child will learn how from you.
 Once she can regulate her feelings, she can regulate her behavior.
-So your job is to calm the storm, not escalate it.
+So your job is always to calm the storm, not escalate

 6. Keep connecting.